Help for Businesses

 OHIO OFFICE OF SMALL BUSINESS RELIEF

-The Ohio Office of Small Business Relief was announced April 7 to help you navigate state assistance.
+The Ohio Office of Small Business Relief can help you navigate state assistance.

 Thanks to the CARES Act, additional monies are available for businesses in the travel economy.
 Thanks also to our friends at US Travel who put together much of the information presented here.

 US Travel provides the following resources for understanding options available for your business through the CARES Act.